CyberMind-FR/cybermind-fr.github.io/source/_posts/fr/MIND-SONG-VICTIME-OF-LOVE-DUO-GENIUS+WITCH.md

 ---
 title: >-
-  1989 - Till The Next...
-Somewhere (de Dee Dee Bridgewater en duo avec Ray Charles) - « The Genius » & « The Good Witch »
+  MIND - SONG - Till The Next... - « The Genius » & « The Good Witch »
 lang: fr
 date: 2022-04-29 08:00:00
 author: 🧙 -- Gandalf (from "The Conjurers")